 Montague Court is an 18-bed male long-term complex care mental health inpatient unit based in Edgbaston, Birmingham.

-Stanford Court will be a 23-bed male mental health inpatient unit based in Highgate, Birmingham.
-This will consist of 19-bed enhanced care service and four self-contained recovery flats to enable assessment of daily living skills in preparation for discharge.
+Stanford Court is a 23-bed male mental health inpatient unit based in Highgate, Birmingham.
+This consists of 19 high dependency beds and four self-contained recovery flats to enable assessment of daily living skills in preparation for discharge.

 Orchard House is an 8-bed residential step-down service based in Erdington, Birmingham, which allows extension of the long-term complex care pathway.